uptechteam/ios-cookbook/7-1-ui-in-code.md

 }
 ```

-- You can create your own .codesnippet files for fast View initial setup.
+- You can create your own code snippet files for fast View initial setup and then share them with your team.
+They are stored locally as .codesnippet files in /Users/[user]/Library/Developer/Xcode/UserData/CodeSnippets and can be easily exported by copying and imported by placing new files in this directory.

 Examples: